United Nations General Assembly: Seventy-eighth session – International Residual Mechanism for Criminal Tribunals

 We congratulate the Mechanism for the significant progress made on successfully carrying out its mandate as detailed within its annual report.

-The delivery of the appeal judgment in the case of Stanišic and Simatovic marks a milestone achievement for the Mechanism.
+The delivery of the appeal judgement in the case of Stanišic and Simatovic marks a milestone achievement for the Mechanism.
 We recognise the efforts of the judges and staff involved in that case.
 As the final case pertaining to atrocity crimes originating from the ICTY, the handing down of the appeal judgment brings to a close the important work of that Tribunal, which began over three decades ago.

 The completion of the ICTY’s primary mandate demonstrates that justice and accountability can be achieved with the international community’s enduring and steadfast commitment to ensuring accountability, however long it takes.
 We reiterate, as we have in previous statements on this item, that accountability plays a fundamental role in sustaining peace.